hammerheim-game/hammerheim-rules/5-warbands.md

 respected of all the Beastmen.
 Profile M WS BS S T W I A Ld
 5 4 3 3 4 1 3 1 6
-Weapons/Armour: Beastmen Shamans may be equipped with weapons chosen from the Beastmen Equipment list except that they never wear armour.
+Weapons/Armor: Beastmen Shamans may be equipped with weapons chosen from the Beastmen Equipment list except that they never wear armor.
 Skills: The Beastmen Shaman may choose from Combat, & Speed when he gains a new skill.
 In addition, the Beastmen Shaman may choose from the Beastmen Special Skill list